sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 membership_retention_criteria=true | Returns the criteria set for membership retention (for membership based loyalty program) - in a specific duration, the minimum number of visits and minimum lifetime purchases amount required to continue in the same tier/membership mlp=true | Retrieves the details of each loyalty program of the customer if the org has multiple loyalty programs (multi-brand loyalty) coupon_limit | Limits the number of coupon interactions (issued,redeemed and expired).
-Example: coupon_limit=5 retrieves 5 recent coupon interactions coupon_offset | Retrieves coupons according to the issued serial number for that customer.
-For example, coupon_offset=1, returns all coupons other than the first coupon issued to the customer coupon_order_by | Orders the coupon history by created date, created by, or coupon validity.
-Values: created_date, created_by, valid_till (based on expiry) respectively
+Example: coupon_limit=5 retrieves 5 recent coupon interactions coupon_offset | Retrieves next set of coupons according to issual sequence.
+For example, coupon_offset=1, fetches all coupons excluding the first coupon issued to the customer; coupon_offset=5, excludes the first 5 coupons issued to the customer and returns remaining coupons. coupon_order_by | Orders the coupon history by created date (descending order of created date), created by (ascending order of till name), or coupon validity (valid till: ascending order of expiry).
+Values: created_date, created_by, valid_till respectively

 ### Request URL